EwilsonS/Evan_Wilson_JavaS1/README.md

 _REST_
   - Architecture style
-  - buult on top of http
+  - built on top of http
   - revolves around the concept of resources (data)
   - data xfer via http media types (usually JSON or XML)